Welcome to the

 2. Your needs and impacts

-The reality is, this is just a big data collection project.
+The reality is that this is just a big data collection project.

 I know this might make it sound boring and exactly the thing you might want to skip – but skipping this ALWAYS causes problems.